If you are looking to get ahead of the game and take college courses while still in high school we have three possible routes:

 If you are interested in online courses at UWEC-BC (such as UWX courses), click here to view coursework.
 Please keep in mind that these are expected courses for the next academic year and are subject to change.

-- June 1 for the fall semester
+- May 15 for the fall/summer semester

 - December 1 for the spring semester